-The contract between the United States and individual members of Pecos Water Users members of CID.
+The contract between the United States and individual members of Pecos Water Users Association (PWUA) does not now control how Project water should be distributed among members of CID.
 Membership in CID required termination of a member's entitlement to shares in PWUA.
 See the United States' Statement of Claims at pp. 11-14.